You’ll Know Exactly Where to Sell by the End of This

 What sellers actually say: “The ease of use is the top-ranking advantage.
 Easy integration and quick setup.
 It’s user-friendly and intuitive interface makes it accessible for beginners.” —Verified G2 reviewer

 My honest take: Look, Shopify costs money.
 But here’s the thing—you’re not paying 20% commissions on every single sale like you would on marketplaces.
 You’re building something you actually own.
-The 90-day free trial is pretty much risk-free testing.
+The 3-day free trial plus 3 months at $1/month (for eligible new users) gives you nearly 100 days to test with minimal risk.
 Build your store, add products, make your first sales, see if you like it.
 With 8,000+ apps, you can customize basically anything.
 It’s the real deal for anyone serious about online business.

-Pro tip: Start with that 90-day trial.
+Pro tip: Start with the trial offer.
 Take your time.
 Don’t rush.
 Learn the platform.
 Then decide if it’s right for you.

 Etsy: The Handmade Goods Headquarters

 What it actually is: The internet’s craft fair.
-Etsy’s got 96+ million buyers specifically hunting for unique, handmade, vintage, and creative stuff.
+Etsy’s got approximately 90 million active buyers specifically hunting for unique, handmade, vintage, and creative stuff.
 It’s where your quirky handmade earrings can actually find the right people.

 Who it’s really for: Makers, crafters, artists, vintage collectors.
 Anyone selling something with personality that can’t be found at Target.